djarosz/jms-stubber/README.md

     - executing groovy script
   - TimerTask periodicly executing groovy script which can insert new message
 - support for topics
-- auto-destination creation and attaching common handlers on queue created event
 - error handling
 - better docs